perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 ## Data Out Of DB

-So, now I have several years of coffee tracked, and I want to do something with it.
-Like, how many cups of coffee have I had per day?
+So, now we have several years of coffee tracked, and we want to do something with it.
+Like, how many cups of coffee have we had per day?

 ```perl
 my $query = <<'SQL';